Fan unrest as Hungary draws at England; Poland walks off - WHIZ News

 LONDON (AP) — Crowd trouble marred World Cup qualifiers as Hungary fans clashed with police during a 1-1 draw against England at Wembley Stadium and Poland’s players walked off in Albania after bottles were hurled in another Group I match on Tuesday.

-Euro 2020 finalist England is now three points behind Poland, with games against Albania and San Marino remaining next month in the pursuit of automatic qualification for a place at the World Cup in Qatar next year.
+Euro 2020 finalist England is now three points clear of Poland, with games against Albania and San Marino remaining next month in the pursuit of automatic qualification for the World Cup in Qatar next year.

-The disorder in London happened around kickoff after home players taking a knee had been booed by the visiting fans.
+The disorder in London happened around kickoff after England players taking a knee had been booed by the visiting fans.

 “Officers entered the stand to arrest a spectator for a racially aggravated public order offence following comments made towards a steward,” the Metropolitan Police said in a statement.
 “As the officers made the arrest, minor disorder broke out involving other spectators.”

-Police were seen wielding batons to hold back the visiting fans but the rest of the game passed off largely peacefully.
+Police were seen wielding batons to hold back the visiting fans.
+The remainder of the game passed off largely peacefully.

 Luke Shaw’s foul on Loic Nego led to Roland Sallai putting Hungary ahead from the penalty spot in the 24th minute.

-England recovered a point in the 37th minute when John Stones turned in a free kick from Manchester City teammate Phil Foden.
+England equalized in the 37th when John Stones turned in a free kick from Manchester City teammate Phil Foden.

 England coach Gareth Southgate even took captain Harry Kane and Raheem Sterling off with 15 minutes to go for Jordan Henderson and Tammy Abraham.